 So she couldn’t fathom how Amira could have gotten engaged and she had yet to find someone to call her own.
 The worst of all, as far as she was concerned was that she was also jobless.

 At least if she had a job, there were chances she could meet someone.

 But there she was stuck at home while her two best friends – she wasn’t so sure of them any longer – were getting on with their lives.

-Anike, Amira and Ejura had been really close through their four years in the university.
-They had been so close they had been nicknamed, ‘the three musketeers’.
+Anike, Amira and Ejura had been really close through their four years at the university.
+They had been so close they had been nicknamed, ‘the three musketeers.’

 Being in the same department had also cemented their friendship.
 Even after graduating, they had defied all odds and remained friends.

 And of the three, Anike was the best academically and physically.
 That was probably why she couldn’t imagine why their lives were moving along fine while hers remained stagnant.